3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 >
 > When's the last time you took a little time for yourself?

-"No reason to be that upset"

-"I'm busy trippin' 'bout some shit that still ain't even happen yet"

-"Give me, give me what I need and then I'm onto the next"

 <iframe width="640" height="480" src="https://www.youtube.com/embed/9Gbl-IDp1qc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-On Surf, Mac seems to be reconciling his desire to be loved with his emotional volatility.
-On Hands he said "Get the fuck out of my car, this ain't a taxi.
-They love to see me lonely, hate to see me happy".
-He's simultaneously pushing people away and lamenting his loneliness.
-Surf is a more tender approach.
-"Where are you going?
-Can I come too?"

-"Until we get old.
-There's water in the flowers, let's grow" - Embracing the pursuit of personal improvement?

-"Get Going going going before I'm gone"

 Strangely, it feels as though any track on the album could have been the last track and it wouldn't be lacking.
 But what's important is that the final track represents the last goodbye.
 The important